Neats29/neats29.github.io/source/_posts/roam.md

 <h1 style="font-size: 1.6em;">The Process</h1>

-Add the module headings and copy any section that stands out underneath.
-The rest of the magic lies in the **Takeaways** section:
+The metadata is self-explanatory.
+As for the modules, I add the headings as I go and copy any section that stands out underneath.
+The core lies in the **Takeaways** section.
+Here's how to do it:

 - As you go through, write the parts that stand out **in your own words**.
 This is key.
-- Any parts that you've copied under the module headings that you'd want to be resurfaced later, grab a block reference of and put it under the takeaways section.
+- For any excerpts under the module headings that are key, grab a block reference and put it under the takeaways section.
 - As you do the above, you could [progressively summarise](https://fortelabs.co/blog/progressive-summarization-a-practical-technique-for-designing-discoverable-notes/) upon reflection.
-- Whenever you can, apply the lesson right there and then.
+- Whenever you can, apply the lessons right there and then.
 For this I use an attribute called **mine** (for lack of a better word) which is how I respond to a “prompt”.
 These allow me to reflect on the material right away and apply the lessons to my life.
 I usually track these under the takeaways section.
 Or if it's afterwards, I might do it on my daily page under the course's page.
 - Alternatively, I might create a task or link to a project if it's not something I can apply right away.

-Here's an example of a course I started recently.
+Here's an example of a course I started recently:

 <img src="/roam/yellow.png"
     style="width: 100%;